 “The thing about digital printing is that it doesn’t limit your imagination.
 We’re not constrained by only being able to get so far like we may be with a screen print.
 It’s all about ‘how far can we push this technology?’ and ‘how far can we push these presses?’ to try to achieve something that’s a bit special.
 With the 3D printing, which is indeed in its infancy, I’ve seen some amazing results.
 So if you’re going to get an image in there too, and there’s no reason why you can’t, then who knows what the future has in store?” says Simon.

-"Fine Cut are always ready for - and sometimes even championing - the next step in digital print production," concludes Simon.
-Will it be on your project?
-Give us a call today to find out more about our amazing digital print operations to see what we could do for you.
+“Fine Cut are always ready for – and sometimes even championing – the next step in digital print production,” concludes Simon.